autostars-de/ios-obd-sdk/README.md

  * Intelligent logbook real time consumption, location and live fuel pricing data [Logbook](https://github.com/autostars-de/ios-obd-sdk/blob/master/Example/ASIOSObdSdk/ViewController.swift)

-As you see there are multiple use cases possible and we are greatful to enable direct communication within your business workflow.
+As you see there are multiple use cases possible and we are greatful to enable direct car communication within your business workflow.

 ## Author
 2020 - Jan Essbach <essbach@imoveit.de> for autostars.de™